-All face-to-face committee, board, and council meetings scheduled at the ASHA national office through March 31, 2021, have been cancelled.
+All face-to-face committee, board, and council meetings scheduled at the ASHA national office through March 31, 2022, have been cancelled and will be held virtually instead.
 Ex officios are working with volunteer leaders to determine options for conducting meetings virtually or rescheduling.
 This decision was carefully considered and made in light of the growing number of travel bans and advisories being enacted by employers, universities, government agencies and others, upon the guidance of trusted sources such as NIH, CDC, state health departments, etc., as well as in consideration of prohibitions or advisories by such trusted sources against large in-person gatherings.

 ASHA volunteers scheduled to travel are being asked to cancel their travel arrangements with ATC. please let them know your cancelation is due to the COVID-19 situation.
 ASHA staff will make the necessary hotel cancellations.

 ATC'S number is 1-800-458-9383 (their hours are 8:30 a.m. – 7:00 p.m.
 ET, Monday–Friday)

 ATC’S email is firstname.lastname@example.org; emails should include an attachment with the travel confirmation received from ATC.

 If you are traveling to the ASHA National Office or on ASHA’s behalf and have specific questions or concerns, contact your ex officio or staff liaison.
 Ultimately the decision to travel or participate in scheduled, in-person activities is up to the individual and should be based on personal and professional assessment of risk regarding participation in activities on ASHA’s behalf.